Feijoada: History

 Meat (pork) stew with vegetables can be traced to ancient Roman cuisine.
 The dish spread with the Roman Empire and gave rise to dishes such as the French cassoulet, the Milanese cassoeula, the Romanian fasole cu cârnați, the fabada asturiana from Northwestern Spain, the Spanish cocido madrileño and olla podrida, and the feijoada of Minho Province in Northern Portugal.

 The creation and name of feijoada are related to Portuguese ways of making it, from the regions of Estremadura, Beiras, Trás-os-Montes and Alto Douro, which mix various types of beans - except black beans (of American origin) - sausages, ears and pigs' feet.

 The Portuguese version of feijoada originates mainly in the north of the country, where it is cooked with white beans in the northwest (Minho and Douro) or red beans in the northeast (Trás-os-Montes), and usually also includes other vegetables (tomatoes, carrots or kale) along with pork or beef, to which chorizo, blood sausage or farinheira can be added.
+Black beans and leftover pork were used by the enslaved Africans to create the inventive cuisine known as feijoada in colonial Brazil in the eighteenth century.
+During slavery, it combined Portuguese, African, and indigenous culinary traditions, according to historical consensus from the University of Sao Paulo (2015).
+By the 19th century, it had transformed from a working-class supper to Brazil's national dish, which is typically served on Saturday.
+According to some theories, it originates from a cuisine that is popular in Portugal due to its national appeal.